johnfitzy/heart-disease/README.md

 - `data/` directory contains the datasets for the experiments.
 - `src/` directory contains common functions used in various notebooks
 - `models/` directory contains exported/saved models that are later used in the `dashboard.jl` and tested on different dataset.

+Key Points:
+activate . tells Julia to use the environment in the current directory. instantiate installs all dependencies listed in the Project.toml and Manifest.toml files, making sure the environment is exactly as intended.